Cervical cancer info online

 - Women ages 30 to 65: Beginning at age 30, the preferred way to screen is with a Pap test combined with an HPV test every 5 years.
 This should continue until age 65.
 Another reasonable option for women 30 to 65 is to get tested every 3 years with just the Pap test.

-- Women over 65: Women over 65 years of age who have had regular screening in the previous 10 years should stop cervical cancer screening, as long as they haven’t had any serious pre-cancers (like CIN2 or CIN3) found in the last 20 years.
+- Women over 65 years of age who have had regular screening in the previous 10 years should stop cervical cancer screening, as long as they haven’t had any serious pre-cancers (like CIN2 or CIN3) found in the last 20 years.
 Women with a history of CIN2 or CIN3 should continue to have testing for at least 20 years after the abnormality was found.

 - Women of any age should NOT be screened every year by any screening method.